Navigating in the Labyrinth of Data Privacy

 • Stay informed: Apps and sites keep updating privacy settings.
 Take a minute every so often to review yours.

 It’s not just on you, businesses have a role, too.
 They should only collect what they really need, use proper security (like encryption and firewalls), and always be honest about how they use your data.
-If they let your info get out, it could mean big trouble for them such as fines, lawsuits, and a bad rep.
+If they let your info get out, it could mean big trouble for them such as fines, lawsuits, and a bad reputation.

 Data privacy isn’t just a tech issue.
 It’s part of everyday life now.
 Protecting your info keeps you safer, lets you trust the brands and services you use, and helps build a better internet for everyone.